 These are some of the most common reasons why you may not have received your offer of financial aid:

 - You did not list Southwestern's school code (001857) when you completed your FAFSA.
 You can return to the FAFSA on the web by visiting studentaid.gov, log-in using your FSA ID Username and password, and add Southwestern.
 Or you can call 800.433.3243 to request that Southwestern receive your FAFSA results.

 - You may have forgotten to sign your FAFSA form (paper or web-based).
 You can sign electronically with your FSA ID Username and password at studentaid.gov.
-If you can't remember your FSA ID Username and password, you can go to https://studentaid.gov/fsa-id and click on "Manage my FSA ID" and then click on forgot Username and forgot Password.
+If you can't remember your FSA ID Username and password, you can go to https://studentaid.gov/fsa-id and click on "Help me log in to my account" and then click on forgot Username and forgot Password.

 - We require additional documentation that has not been provided yet.

-- You have not activated your student loans.
+- You have not accepted your student loans.